mfncooper/paracon/docs/userguide.rst

 Unproto Dest/Src dialogs.
 When you bring up one of these dialogs, it will initially show whatever values you had last entered.

-These settings are saved in a text file named `paracon.cfg` in your current directory when you started Paracon.
+These settings are saved in a text file named `paracon/paracon.cfg` in your user's configuration directory.
+You can see the exact path Paracon uses by using the `--help` option.
 Should you get into a confused state at any time, you may simply delete this file.
 The next time you start Paracon, it will start fresh with the Setup dialog.

-If you need to maintain multiple Paracon configurations - perhaps different setups for different servers, for example - you can do so simply by starting Paracon from a different directory for each configuration.
+If you need to maintain multiple Paracon configurations - perhaps different setups for different servers, for example - you can do so simply by starting Paracon with the `-c` option.

 Logging
 -------

-Paracon maintains a number of log files in the same directory as the Paracon .pyz file.
+Paracon maintains a number of log files in your user's log directory.
+You can see exactly what this log directory is by using the `--help` option.

 paracon.log
    Contains information about any errors that have occurred during the